bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 - [Configuration fields](#configuration-fields) (optional): For a list of items you need to provide, see [types of configuration options](#what-are-the-types-of-configuration-options).
 - Countries Available (optional): A list of countries where merchants can use your carrier.
 Merchants who have a store origin address outside this list will not be able to use your carrier.

   In most cases, this list should be as broad as possible.
 For example, if your carrier operates worldwide, make it available worldwide.
 You can limit the countries further than what your shipping carrier offers.
 If you don't provide the countries available, your carrier is available worldwide (i.e. for every shipping origin).

-### What you will receive

-After submitting your app, you will receive the following:
-- Carrier ID: Both single-carrier and multi-carrier shipping providers receive one `carrier_id`
+After submitting your app, you will receive the a carrier ID.
+Both single-carrier and multi-carrier shipping providers receive one `carrier_id`.

-- Codes: Each configuration option has a corresponding `code`.
+### What should you document for API users?

 We recommend that you document your carrier ID and configuration option codes for API users who wish to use your carrier.
 For example, API users will specify the `carrier_id` and `code` for connections options when they [connect your carrier to their store](#how-your-app-will-be-connected-to-a-store).
-BigCommerce will also include the `code` for each connection option when we [request rates from your carrier](#provide-shipping-rates-to-bigcommerce).
 API users specify the `code` for settings options when they define your carrier's shipping method for their shipping zones.

 ## What's next?